vKemo/s3_using_docker_jenkins_terraform_github/README.md

-# Don't forget the npm install to download node_modules folder with it's content
+# Don't forget the $ npm install (command in terminal) to download node_modules folder with it's content